riya-kaurav/JOB-SCHEDULER/README.md

-# JobQueue — Distributed Job Scheduling & Processing API
+# Distributed Job Scheduler & Task Manager

 A multi-tenant job queue and scheduling system built with Fastify, BullMQ, PostgreSQL, and Redis.
 It lets teams submit background jobs, schedule recurring tasks via cron, and monitor execution — all behind a secure dual-auth API.